vprabhudesai/ad-predictive-factors/README.md

 ## Model Implementation
 **Model Selection:**
-- We selected a classification model (e.g., Random Forest, Decision Tree) to predict the likelihood of Alzheimer's disease.
+- We selected a classification model (Random Forest, Decision Tree) to predict the likelihood of Alzheimer's disease.
 - The model was trained using the processed dataset and evaluated using various metrics.

 **Model Training & Evaluation:**